10 Less-Travelled Islands of Tonga(c) tongapocketguide.com

 5. Niuatoputapu

-The “other” island in The Niuas group is actually a little easier to get to than Niuafo’ou with a flight once a fortnight to the island.
+The “other” island in The Niuas group is actually a little easier to get to than Niuafo’ou with a slightly more regular flight schedule.
 Again, it’s a far-flung island where inhabitants live a more traditional life.
 The island is a long-extinct volcano where the peak can be hiked to for tremendous views.
 There is also a crystal clear freshwater pool in the island’s main village, Hihifo, that you can swim in.
-Learn more in the 10 Must-Dos in The Niuas.
+Learn more in the 15 Best Things to Do in The Niuas.

 10 Less-Travelled Islands of Tonga(c) Eunice Pongipongi